WorkshopDudes/ecmascript-workshop/src/01-classes/Readme.md

 }
 let instance = new MyClass(1);
-instance instanceof MyClass; // true typeof MyClass // 'function' (the result of a class definition is a function)
+instance instanceof MyClass; // true typeof MyClass // 'function' (old-school constructor function) instance.hasOwnProperty("myMethod"); // false MyClass.prototype.myMethod(); // It is still prototype-based!
 ```

 The body of a class is the part that is in curly brackets {}.
 This is where you define class members, such as methods or constructors.

+This is the prototype chain: MyClass -> Object

 ### Subclasses